arunbaby0/arunbaby.com/_pages/hireme.md

 Please email to <em>**arun** </em> [@]  qboticslabs [dot] com.
 Please mention [Consult] in the email title.

 # Collaboration:
-If you are interested in collaborating for content creation/would like to discuss some ideas email me.
+If you are interested in collaborating for content creation/would like to discuss some ideas, feel free to email me.
 I would appreciate it if you could give me all the details possible in the email itself.

 Please mention [Collab] in the email title.
 [Click here to see the contact details.]({{ site.baseurl }}{% link  _pages/contact.md %}#email-id)